Are there any prerequisites for performance study?

 When can I declare a music major or minor?

-Students can declare a music major or minor as early as the second semester of their first year provided they have completed one classroom course at Mount Holyoke that leads to the major or minor i. e.
-Music 100 (Basic Musicianship), given each semester, or Music 231 (Theory I), given in the spring semester.
+Students can declare a music major or minor as early as the second semester of their first year provided they have completed one classroom course at Mount Holyoke that leads to the major or minor, i.e. Music 131 (Basic Musicianship), Music 281 (Music History I), given each semester, or Music 231 (Theory I), given in the spring semester.
 Students must make an appointment with the Department Chair to discuss courses they plan to take and to obtain necessary signature.